surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Value:</b> select one of the available measure values from the drop down.

-- Min** specifies the minimum value of the gauge this corresponds to bottom position of the gauge.
+- <b>Minimum</b> specifies the minimum value of the gauge this corresponds to bottom position of the gauge.

-- **Max**  specifies the maximum value of the gauge this corresponds to top position of the gauge.
+- <b>Maximum:</b>  specifies the maximum value of the gauge this corresponds to top position of the gauge.

-- **Title** specify a title.
+- <b>Title:</b> specify a title.

-- **Label** specify a identifier name to display in the chart.
+- <b>Label:</b> specify a identifier name to display in the chart.

-- **Donut** displays total measure value.
+- <b>Donut</b> displays total measure value.

-- **Counter** displays minimum and maximum values of the measure.
+- <b>Counter:</b> displays minimum and maximum values of the measure.

-- **Reverse** displays the measure values in reversal direction maximum to minimum.
+- <b>Reverse:</b> displays the measure values in reversal direction maximum to minimum.

-- **Hide Minmax**  hides min and maximum values in gauge target.
+- <b>Hide Minmax**  hides min and maximum values in gauge target.